singhrahu/chatbot/README.md

-# chatbot
-A calendar with events for students.
-Built using MERN stack and for authentication JWT has been implemented.
+A calendar with events for students.Built using MERN stack.